open-cognition/ai-mri/README.md

 These results underscore the potential of the framework to empower a transformative **virtuous cycle research multiplier** where model behaviors continuously inform mechanistic validation and vice versa.

+## Community Approach

+Our aim in contribution is one of methodology: we empower the community with methods and scaffolds that drive the study of scaffolded cognition and model behavior.

+We are inspired by the vision of community cartographers: providing maps (probe taxonomy) and navigation tools (cognitive scaffolds) while empowering researchers to explore and publish findings.

+**Questions Over Conclusions**: Our outputs emphasizes research questions and systematic tools for investigation rather than predetermined conclusions.

+**Intellectual Honesty**: We are intentional about this work as hypothesis generation and comparative behavioral analysis requiring community validation, not ground-truth mechanistic discovery.

 ## Quick Start